 Guests may tour the remains of Chaco’s largest great house on a 0.6-mile walking trail.
 To begin with, construction on Pueblo Bonito began in about AD 850 and lasted for about 300 years.
 Upon completion, the massive complex covered three acres, was five stories high, and had about 800 rooms.

-Features of a Chacoan great kiva include four seating pits for roof supports, niches in the wall, a bench around the circumference, two vaults on either side and a raised firebox in the center.
-Lastly, rectangular rooms were used for housing and storage surround the plaza.
+Features of a Chacoan great kiva include four seating pits for roof supports, niches in the wall, a bench around the circumference, two vaults on either side, and a raised firebox in the center.
+Lastly, rectangular rooms were used for housing and storage surrounding the plaza.

 Pueblo Bonito Overlook